 1. Grande Colonial Hotel, La Jolla

-Then there are occasions when staff members have encountered ghostly figures in the kitchen, stairwells, hallways, and the guest rooms.
+Moreover, there have been instances where staff members have come across spectral figures in various parts of the hotel, including the kitchen, stairwells, hallways, and guest rooms.

-There are tales of a young boy who not only saw the ghost of a woman, but he claimed she brushed his hair.
+Stories abound of a young boy who not only witnessed the apparition of a woman but also claimed that she gently brushed his hair.

 2. The US Grant Hotel